k-v09/ivy-filer/README.md

 - **Versioning**: Introduce versioning to the file format to support backward and forward compatibility as the format evolves.
 - **User Interface**: Develop a graphical user interface (GUI) for easier creation and editing of `.ivy` files.
 - **Validation Tools**: Create tools for validating `.ivy` files to ensure they adhere to the expected format and contain valid data.
-- **Reference Files**: A major bonus of the .ivy file is the ability to reference other files to have a base upon which to build your sound.
-I'd like to add some common acoustic instruments as well as some interesting synth sounds